leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Automated Conveyour Machine to OCR products serial number

+<b>Objective</b>

-Objective: To design and prototype an autonomous conveyor belt system that can effectively read product serial numbers using Optical Character Recognition (OCR).
+To design and prototype an autonomous conveyor belt system that can effectively read product serial numbers using Optical Character Recognition (OCR).

 Technologies:
 Computer Vision, Automation, Engineering, Python, Ladder & PLC, IoT, Modbus (a communication protocol used to establish a connection between the PLC and computer vision software)